OAI/learn.openapis.org/referencing/faq.md

 * Cyclic references in JSON Schema ***cannot*** be removed, although if the references cross documents, it is possible to reduce them to same-document references in a single document
 * While dynamic references in OAS 3.1 Schema Objects technically can be converted to static references, it can [grow the schema size exponentially](https://dl.acm.org/doi/10.1145/3632891) ([pdf](https://dl.acm.org/doi/pdf/10.1145/3632891))
-* OAS 3.1 Schema Objects, OAS 3.0 Reference Objects, and both OAS 3.0 and 3.1 Path Item Objects all allow keywords alongsidea`"$ref"`, each with slightly different semantics; generic reference removal tools, particularly ones that predate OAS 3.1, may fail to preserve the behavior while removing references
+* OAS 3.1 Schema Objects, OAS 3.0 Reference Objects, and both OAS 3.0 and 3.1 Path Item Objects all allow keywords alongside a`"$ref"`, each with slightly different semantics; generic reference removal tools, particularly ones that predate OAS 3.1, may fail to preserve the behavior while removing references
 * In OAS 3.1 Schema Objects that use `"$id"`, reference removal tools that are not aware of `"$id"` will resolve references impacted by the `"$id"` incorrectly
 * The Link Object's `"operationRef"` cannot be replaced with an inline Operation Object (although if the target Operation Object has a unique-within-the-OAD `"operationId"`, then the `"operationRef"` can be replaced by the `"operationId"`)
-* The Discriminator Object's `"mapping"` field forbids inline Schema Objects; URI-reference values can be replaced with names from the `"schemas"` section of the Components Object, but when the Discriminator Object is in a referenced document, there are ambiguities involvied in how to resolve those names
+* The Discriminator Object's `"mapping"` field forbids inline Schema Objects; URI-reference values can be replaced with names from the `"schemas"` section of the Components Object, but when the Discriminator Object is in a referenced document, there are ambiguities involved in how to resolve those names
 * When using components published by 3rd parties such as standards organizations, tools might rely on reference URIs to identify standard components; while this usage is currently uncommon, it may become more common as OpenAPI is more broadly adopted by standards bodies

 If your OAD does not run afoul of any of the above difficulties, you _can_ produce a reference-less single-document OAD, and there are [tools](https://tools.openapis.org) that will do so (but see the caveats in the next section).